In Search of Gold: Hiking the Chilkoot Trail

 After thirty-three miles, we finally reached Bennett Lake where there stood only one building, the Saint Andrews Presbyterian Church in a town which was once a gathering place for over twenty-thousand stampeders.
 I could only imagine what it was like in 1898, as thousands of boats left these shores in what would be a five hundred mile run down the Yukon River to Dawson City.
 As Eliel, Fabric and I made our way to catch the train, I thought to myself what it would be like to one day come back to Bennett, build a boat, and head to Dawson City in my own search for Klondike gold.

-If you would like to learn more about our adventure on the Chilkoot Trail click HERE or if you have ever been to Alaska or the Yukon and have some favorite stories we would love to hear about it, just shoot us an email at info@explorerspassage.com.
+Have you ever been to Alaska or the Yukon and have some favorite stories?
+Or are you interested in learning more about how to join our Chilkoot Trail adventure?
+Either way, we would love to hear from you, so shoot us an email at info@explorerspassage.com.

 Cheers,